-If you have been looking for a way to generate a steady income that will grow, then real estate investment may be just what you need in your financial portfolio.
-When you become a landlord and collect rent, you can supplement your lifestyle with passive income that will set you up for lifelong financial security.
-The profit you earn from rent payments is categorized as passive income, which gets taxed less than ordinary active income.
-This is good news for anyone who wants to keep more of their wealth, especially as they get older and plan to retire.
+If you have been looking for a way to generate a steady income that will grow, then real estate investment may be just what you need.
+When you become a landlord and collect rent, you can supplement your lifestyle with passive income.
+Such income will set you up for lifelong financial security.
+The profit you earn from rent payments categorized as passive income, which gets taxed less than ordinary active income.
+Good news for anyone who wants to keep more of their wealth.

 Table of Contents

-The net profits you collect from rent are classified as passive income, or income you are not actively involved in generating.
+The net profits collected are classified as passive income.
+Alternatively, the income you are not actively involved in generating.
 Passive income will be taxed at a fixed 15% rate regardless of how much you earn.
 Therefore, even if you make over $100,000 a year and get taxed heavily for your regular salary, all the passive income you generate from rental properties will be taxed at the lower rate.
-If you are a higher earner getting taxed at 35% of your ordinary income, is taxed at just 15% for your passive income stream keeps more money in your pockets.
+If you are a higher earner getting taxed at 35% of your ordinary income, it is taxed at just 15% for your passive income stream keeps more money in your pockets.